Make sure that you have read this page first.

 - There is no evidence that Inge had a 4 pm appointment with Marius on the day of her murder.

-But the bummer is that if NvH’s list is worth nothing (not the original) – and given that this was the list we worked from (and not “Trollip’s” list) then his whole allegation against us falls flat.
-We don’t care if there are 100 lists, we provably worked form NvH’s list and if he alleges tampering, that is the only reference he can use.
+But the bummer is that if NvH’s list is worth nothing (not the original) – and given that this was the list we worked from (and not “Trollip’s list”) then his whole allegation against us falls flat.
+We don’t care if there are 100 lists, we provably worked from NvH’s list and if he alleges tampering, that is the only reference he can use.

 This all being as it may, we have relentlessly asked Elsdon for proof of this alleged tampering.
 He cannot provide it.
 We have asked him to go to the police with this story and that he should give Thomas’ number to the police so that we can chat with them about this claim.
 Elsdon, predictably, failed to respond meaningfully – instead, he retorted to his usual “you are morons and amateurs” insults.
 He called us “clowns” too.
 This from a man who has issue with our “rude” emails.